Scotch Bonnet Storage Hacks

 How to Remove Spice from Hands

-• You can try immersing your hands in cool milk.
+• You can try soaking your hands in cool milk.

-• Alternatively, simply soak your hands in soapy water until the pain disappears.
+• Alternatively, soak your hands in soapy water until the pain disappears.

 • Furthermore, you can smear your hands with oil to dissolve the spiciness.